-Kate Middleton Reveals That Princess Charlotte Has A Favorite Color
+#PrincessCharlotte Has A Favorite Color And It Matches Her Rosy Cheeks

 — Theroyalfamily.wcgc (@lovecambridges_) November 11, 2017

-But maybe the love of pink runs in the family, as Pippa Middleton, Kate Middleton’s sister and Princess Charlotte’s aunt injected some rosy shade of pink into her wedding decor.
+But maybe the love of pink runs in the family, as Pippa Middleton, Kate Middleton’s sister and Princess Charlotte’s aunt, injected some rosy shade of pink into her wedding decor.
 Kate Middleton wore a muted rose dress, and Princess Charlotte wore an ivory dress with a wide rose ribbon, bow, and pale rose piping on the neck and cap sleeves.

 [Featured Image by Christian Charisius/AP Images]